 Photo courtesy of Eric Weber

 The library was expanded in 2003, when the former Porter House (more recently known as the Mayer House) on the neighboring site (pictured in the top photograph to the left of the library and subsequently moved to a lot at the rear), was purchased and demolished to make room for a major library addition, gardens and parking area.
-Also in preparation for the expansion, the Massachusetts General Court enacted legislation (1997 Chapter 0095) to allow the library's corporate trustees to turn the library over to the town and it became publicly owned.
+Also in preparation for the expansion, the Massachusetts General Court enacted legislation (1997 Chapter 0095) to allow the library's corporate trustees to turn the library over to the town and become publicly owned.

 The beautifully landscaped grounds and gardens were designed by landscape architect Nick Dines.
-The newest River Terrace Garden was added in 2014 and named in honor of long-time Librarian Lisa Wenner at her retirement.
+The newest River Terrace Garden was added in 2014 and named in honor of long-time Librarian, Lisa Wenner, at her retirement.

 Upper Level Floorplan